alex-bellon/wikipedia/README.md

 - [Somatoparaphrenia](https://en.wikipedia.org/wiki/Somatoparaphrenia) - a type of monothematic delusion where one denies ownership of a limb or an entire side of one's body.

 ### Technology
+- [Electrical network frequency analysis](https://en.wikipedia.org/wiki/Electrical_network_frequency_analysis) is an audio forensics technique for validating audio recordings by comparing frequency changes in background mains hum in the recording with long-term high-precision historical records of mains frequency changes from a database.
 - [Gray goo](https://en.wikipedia.org/wiki/Gray_goo) is a hypothetical global catastrophic scenario involving molecular nanotechnology in which out-of-control self-replicating machines consume all biomass on Earth while building more of themselves, a scenario that has been called ecophagy ("eating the environment", more literally "eating the habitation").
+- [Mains hum](https://en.wikipedia.org/wiki/Mains_hum) is a sound associated with alternating current which is twice the frequency of the mains electricity.
+The fundamental frequency of this sound is usually double that of fundamental 50/60 Hz, i.e. 100/120 Hz, depending on the local power-line frequency.
+The sound often has heavy harmonic content above 50/60 Hz.

 ## Sports
+- [Candlepin bowling](https://en.wikipedia.org/wiki/Candlepin_bowling) is a variation of bowling that is played primarily in the Canadian Maritime provinces and the New England region of the United States.
+It is played with a handheld-sized ball and tall, narrow pins that resemble candles, hence the name.
+- [Duckpin bowling](https://en.wikipedia.org/wiki/Duckpin_bowling) is a variation of the sport of bowling.
+Duckpin balls are 4+3⁄4 in (12 cm) to 5 in (12.7 cm) in diameter, weigh 3 lb 6 oz (1.5 kg) to 3 lb 12 oz (1.7 kg) each, and lack finger holes.
+Duckpins, though arranged in a triangle identical to that used in ten-pin bowling, are shorter, slightly thinner, and lighter than their ten-pin equivalents, which makes it more difficult for the smaller ball to achieve a strike.
 - [Pedestrianism](https://en.wikipedia.org/wiki/Pedestrianism) - a 19th-century form of competitive walking, often professional and funded by wagering, from which the modern sport of racewalking developed.

 ## Things